Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Relevance vs. Language Preference

+Since ELI5 dataset does not include irrelevant documents, we use MIRACL \citep{zhang-etal-2023-miracl}, a multilingual RAG dataset with Wikipedia queries.
+MIRACL simulates a realistic retrieval setting as the irrelevant documents are collected via (1) retrieving candidate passages from the query and a Wikipedia dump, and (2) selecting those labeled ``irrelevant'' by human annotators.
+Therefore, they are often topically related to the query but not necessary for answering it, simulating realistic retrieval noise.
+We use the English subset of the development set, restricting to queries with exactly one relevant document (231 queries).
+We randomly use one of the irrelevant documents.
+For each query, we follow the same process described in Section~\ref{sec:method}.

-\textbf{Results.} Our hypotheses are: (a) If citation accuracy in \textbf{tgt-En} is lower than the \textbf{En-En} baseline, it suggests the model is overly influenced by language, preferring to cite an irrelevant English document over a relevant target language one, and (b) If citation accuracy in \textbf{En-tgt} exceeds the baseline, it implies the model more easily ignores irrelevant target language distractors, again signaling English preference.
-As shown in Figure~\ref{fig:relevance}, results support both hypotheses.
+\paragraph{Results.} Our hypotheses are: (\textit{i}) If citation accuracy in \textbf{tgt-En} is \underline{lower} than the \textbf{En-En} baseline, it suggests the model is overly influenced by language, preferring to cite an irrelevant English document over a relevant target language one, and (\textit{ii}) if citation accuracy in \textbf{En-tgt} \underline{exceeds} the baseline, it implies that the model more easily ignores irrelevant target language distractors, again signaling English preference.

+Our results support both hypotheses (\autoref{fig:relevance}).
 When the relevant document is in the target language, accuracies consistently drop below the baseline, indicating that irrelevant English content more easily mislead the model.
+We show qualitative example in Appendix~\ref{appendix:qualitative}.
 Conversely, accuracies for all languages and models rise above the baseline for \textbf{En-tgt}, suggesting that target language distractors are easier to dismiss than English distractors.
 This aligns with recent findings that distractors in the same language as the relevant document degrade performance more severely \citep{qi2025consistencymultilingualcontextutilization}.
 One interesting observation is Swahili.
-Despite yielding the lowest accuracies in ELI5 experiments (see Table~\ref{tab:main_acc}), its performance in the \textbf{En-tgt} setup is relatively high.
-A possible explanation is its shared Latin script with English, which may make irrelevant Swahili documents appear more plausible choice.
-Full numerical results can be found in Appendix~\ref{appendix:relevance_results}.\footnote{We further show that models also trade-off relevance for language preference when queries are posed in a language other than English in Appendix~\ref{appendix:qlang_miracl}.}
+Although it yields the lowest accuracies in the ELI5 experiments (see~\autoref{tab:main_acc}), its performance in the \textbf{En-tgt} setup is relatively strong.
+One possible explanation is its use of the Latin script, shared with English, which may make irrelevant Swahili documents appear more plausible.\footnote{We further show that models also trade-off relevance for language preference when queries are posed in a language other than English in~\autoref{appendix:qlang_miracl}.}